 Many meals are accompanied by couscous or rice, which are considered staples in a Moroccan diet.
-As a meat-centric cuisine, some other national favourites include brochettes, skewers of meat, keftas, herby meatballs, and merquez, spicy beef or lamb sausages that are often served with spicy harissa paste.
-Bread is also served with every meal and is used for dipping in and mopping up sauces.
+As a meat-centric cuisine, some other national favorites include brochettes, skewers of meat, keftas, herby meatballs, and merquez, spicy beef or lamb sausages that are often served with spicy harissa paste.
+Bread is also served with every meal and is used for dipping and mopping up sauces.

 For dessert, many Moroccans will indulge in a piece of super sweet, syrupy baklava, which consists of flaky pastry stuffed with chopped nuts.
 In the afternoons, it is also not uncommon to see friends gather around a pot of mint tea which has been sweetened with a generous amount of sugar.

 Safe eating while travelling in Morocco

 Generally, it is best to avoid anything that might have been washed in tap water and drinks with ice in them.
 Only eat fruit that you can peel.
 Stay away from street food that looks like it has been sitting in the sun for hours and be sure that if your food is meant to be hot, it is served piping hot!
 Busy restaurants are usually a good sign and will normally have good quality food that is not likely to make you sick.
 Anywhere that looks run-down or abnormally empty should be avoided.

 Is it standard to tip in Morocco?

 There is no hard and fast rule when it comes to tipping in Morocco but people will normally leave a 10% tip in a restaurant if the service has been of a reasonable standard.
 Taxi fares should be rounded up to the nearest multiple of 5 and bellboys can be tipped around USD $1 for taking your bags.
 In more upmarket hotels a tip of USD $10 per week is acceptable to leave for maids and housekeeping.